-Figure 2.19: Source code viewer plugin
+Figure 2.20: Source code viewer plugin

-- 1. Copy copies the selection to the clipboard - 2.
-Select All selects the whole source file - 3.
+- 2. Select All selects the whole source file - 3.
 Find adds an additional widget at the bottom of the viewer to search inside the source code - 4.
 Open in external editor opens an external editor, after it is configured